Wollantine/villain-mustache/README.md

 npm i
 npm run benchmark
 ```
-**Spoiler**: It's a little bit slower than precompiled Handlebars, but way faster than compiling.
+**Spoiler**: It is slower than precompiled Handlebars, but way faster than compiling.
+If performance is key to you, and you have no problem storing
+the precompiled labels, you should stick with Handlebars.

 ## Allowed Mustaches